test-point/testpoint-dcl/tests/bdd-remote/README.md

 note: `config.sh` is excluded from the repository (`.gitignore`).
 Your local configuration will not be overwritten by updates.

-### Warning: Concurrent use of DCL_TEST_USER
+### Warning: Concurrent use of `DCL_TEST_USER`

-If multiple people are running the test suite in parallel with the same DCL_TEST_USER, it's possible the  tests will collide (causing false results).
+If multiple people are running the test suite in parallel with the same `DCL_TEST_USER`, it's possible the  tests will collide (causing false results).
 If that's an issue for you, it's advisable to reserve your own test accounts and use them exclusively.

 If you are running against dcl.testpoint.io, you can claim ABNs for exclusive use on https://idp.testpoint.io/.
-Log in with a developer account (GitHub user) to manage your own collection of ABNs.
+Log in with a developer account (GitHub user) to manage your own collection of ABNs, create new ABN and try to login manually from https://dcl.testpoint.io/login/ with  newly created credential to ensure it works.

 ## Running the test suite